 In May 2012, we entered into a \$42.5 million notional amount interest rate swap agreement, or Swap Agreement, with an effective date of March 1, 2013.
-While not designated as a hedge during the quarter ended June 30, 2012, the Swap Agreement is intended to reduce our exposure to fluctuations in the contractual variable interest rates under our Term Loan Agreement, and expires on the maturity date of the Term Loan Agreement, November 30, 2018.
-Under the Swap Agreement, we will receive a variable rate of the one-month LIBOR plus 3.25%, and pay a fixed rate of 5.34%.
+While not designated as a hedge instrument, the Swap Agreement is intended to reduce our exposure to fluctuations in the contractual variable interest rates under our Term Loan Agreement, and expires on the maturity date of the Term Loan Agreement, which is November 30, 2018.
+Under the Swap Agreement beginning on March 1, 2013, we will receive a variable rate of the one-month LIBOR plus 3.25%, and pay a fixed rate of 5.34%.
 The Swap Agreement is measured and reported at fair value on a recurring basis, within Level 2 of the fair value hierarchy.
 Gains and losses relating to changes in its fair value are reported in earnings in the current period.
-As of June 30, 2012, the fair value of the Swap Agreement is a liability of \$1.1 million, recorded to other noncurrent liabilities.
-Because the fair value of the Swap Agreement was zero at its inception in May 2012, the entire amount of the liability was charged to general and administrative expense in the quarter ended June 30, 2012.
+For the three months and nine months ended September 30, 2012, we have recorded losses of \$0.2 million and \$1.3 million, respectively, to general and administrative expense.
+As of September 30, 2012, the fair value of the Swap Agreement is a liability of \$1.3 million, recorded to other noncurrent liabilities.
 We do not use derivatives for trading or speculative purposes.
 We believe that we are not exposed to more than a nominal amount of credit risk relating to the Swap Agreement because the counterparty is an established and well-capitalized financial institution.